National Archives of Haiti: Effect of the 2010 earthquake

-«Annexe 3» and Digital Archiving
+«Annexe 3» and digital archiving

 Part of the purpose of the National Archives of Haiti is to provide birth, death and marriage records (vital records).
 A new program started in February 2018 helps provide these documents electronically to citizens. «Annexe 3» is the section that is working to digitize and distribute these records, supplying them to patrons as soon as they are requested.
 They are doing this by digitizing all of the registers from 1793 until the modern day.
 ANH hopes that this will help eliminate the documentation problems of Haitian citizens, such as fraudulent documents, the existence of multiple birth certificates, and late declarations.
 The Managing director of ANH in 2018 observed that 3 million Haitian citizens do not have their birth certificates and the purpose of this project is to help them prove their identity; as Jean Wilfrid Bertrand has remarked, one quarter of the population does not officially exist because they are not registered.
 This vital research is aided by category-specific informational documents that can be downloaded off of the ANH website.

-Legacy of Colonialism
+Legacy of colonialism

 Though Haiti was one of the first colonies in the Americas to declare its independence, the enduring effects of French colonial rule over its national archives are apparent in the dispersion of archival materials outside of Haiti, the political and economic milieus which have dictated the historical development of the ANH, and the language in which much of Haiti's documentary heritage has been recorded.
 ANH Director Jean Wilfrid Bertrand has commented: “The Caribbean’s colonial past has weighed and still weighs heavily on the region’s future.”
 While the ANH possesses some holdings from their colonial era, such as registers of vital statistics, many more historical records central to Haiti's documentary heritage are held by the national archives of France and their trading partners, such as Spain and Britain.
-For example, no original or official copies of Haiti's Declaration of Independence were known to exist until 2010, when one was located by Julia Gaffield - a doctoral student at the time - in The National Archives (UK).
+For example, no original or official copies of Haiti's Declaration of Independence were known to exist until 2010, when one was located by Julia Gaffield - a doctoral student at the time - in the UK's National Archives.